 In the morning we head to the enchanted Laguna de Apoyo.
 The Laguna de Apoyo was created over 20,000 years ago when a giant volcano imploded, creating a huge crater which filled with water.
 It is one of Nicaragua’s most stunning natural wonders.
 The rest of the day is free to spend swimming, kayaking or relaxing in the warm clear waters of this crater lagoon.
-We will return to Granada by late afternoon.
-Accommodation: Hotel con Corazon or similar
+At dusk to head up to the crater of the very active Masaya Volcano where we can see the glow from lava in the crater as night falls.
+Accommodation: Hotel con Corazon or similar *Comfortable Hotel*

 This morning we depart the island of Ometepe and move onward to the colonial city of Leon, visiting the Masaya market and the charming white towns of Los Pueblos Blancos on route.
 At the market, one of Nicaragua's greatest, you'll be able to find a wealth of traditional Nicaraguan handicrafts and foods from all over the country.
 Our next stop will be the town of San Juan De Oriente, which is famous for its tradition of pottery making.
 We visit the home and workshop of one the town’s greatest potters to learn about and watch the process of traditional pottery making and we each have the opportunity to try it for ourselves.
 We continue onwards to the colonial town of Leon for the evening.
-Accommodation: Las Mercedes BW or similar
+Accommodation: La Perla Hotel or similar *Comfortable Hotel*

 Food is included as per the day to day descriptions on the itinerary.
 Nicaraguan cuisine tends to be dominated by meat (principally beef) accompanied with rice and beans, a staple dish known as gallo pinto and found throughout the country.
 Hotel breakfasts are usually buffet style and consist of fruit, cereals, eggs, toast, gallo pinto, juice and tea/coffee.
 Vegetarians are generally well catered for although please be sure to advise us of any specific dietary requirements before departure.